Connect with us

 “Mapupulot ko rin talaga sa kanila kung gaano sila katapang at kung gaano nila kagusto talaga yung game.”

-In the two-game championship series, the 5-foot-7 outside hitter from Dasmariñas, Cavite endured a difficult outing—limited to two points on 1-of-16 attacking in Game 1 before bouncing back with eight kills in Game 2, alongside eight excellent receptions in a hard-fought finale.
+In the two-game championship series, the 5-foot-7 outside hitter from Dasmariñas, Cavite endured a difficult outing.
+She found herself limited to two points on 1-of-16 attacking in Game 1 before bouncing back with eight kills in Game 2, alongside eight excellent receptions in a hard-fought finale.

-But beyond the numbers, Cantada emphasized that what defined NU’s season was the resilience forged through adversity—both on and off the court—making their silver finish feel like a step forward rather than a step back.
+But beyond the numbers, Cantada emphasized that what defined NU’s season was the resilience forged through adversity — both on and off the court — making their silver finish feel like a big step forward instead of a step back.

 “Worth it naman ito kasi linaban talaga namin.
 Sobrang dami naming napagdaanan.
 I mean, alam namin sa sarili namin na kaya namin.
 Pero yung sa dami naming pinagdaanan, parang malaking bagay na yung makaabot kami sa Finals,” the 19-year-old outside hitter said.